Introduction to solutions

 When you intend to distribute managed solutions, the solution publisher record associated with your managed solution is created in each organization that installs your solution.
 Use the solution publisher to provide information about how people who install your solution can contact you.

 The solution publisher for a managed solution is also important if you want to release an update to your managed solution.
 If you use the same solution publisher you can create a new managed solution with the ability to update a managed solution you previously released.
-For more information, see Maintain Managed Solutions.
+More information: Maintain managed solutions

 Using managed properties, the creator of a managed solution can control whether a solution component is customizable and which specific parts of it can be customized.